blueglyph/trait_gen/README.md

 relevant errors.
 For example `#[trait_gen(T -> u64, f64)]` cannot be used with `Self(0)` because
 `0` is not a valid floating-point literal.

+Any occurrence of the parameter with the `${T}` format in doc comments, macros and string literals are replaced by the actual type in each implementation.

 ## Examples

 Here are a few examples of the substitutions that are supported.